Okikiola-Michael/random_forest_lulc/README.md

 ## Land use and Land cover Analysis in GEE - Random Forest
 This repository contains two [Google Earth Engine](https://code.earthengine.google.com/) javascript scripts to perform a basic land use and land cover classification using a random forest classifier.
-The scripts are parts of a [publication] (publication link)
+The scripts are parts of a [publication](https://bnrc.springeropen.com/articles/10.1186/s42269-024-01286-z).

 | Natural Color                                                                        | Classified LULC Map                                         |
 |--------------------------------------------------------------------------------------|-------------------------------------------------------------|